The Carmenta Online School is accredited through WASC (the Western Association of Schools and Colleges), a respected regional accreditation body.

 3) A speaker and microphone or combination headset for the student’s computer.

-Most computer platforms are acceptable for accessing the online classroom.
+Most computer platforms are acceptable for accessing the digital classroom.
 Windows, Mac, and Linux all work well.
 A broadband Internet connection is highly recommended for a better experience.

 Recording of Classes or Tutoring Sessions